Unconventional Path to Becoming an Eagle Squadron Pilot

 One Man Air Force by Don S. Gentile

-The Flying Greek by Col. Steve N. Pisanos, USAF (Ret.)
+The Flying Greek by Steve N. Pisanos

-So far from Home by Robert B. Kane
+So Far From Home by Robert B. Kane

 The Royal Air Force in American Skies by Tom Killebrew